CSS Border-image

 • Border-image-width - defines the width of the border image,

-• Border-image-outset - defines the distance between from the border image to the element's edge,
+• Border-image-outset - defines the distance between the border image to the element's edge,

 • Border-image-repeat - defines how the image is repeated to fill the area of the border.